 - 1 lemon, zest and juice

-- Small handful fresh herbs, washed and chopped
+- Small handful fresh herbs, washed and snipped

 - 1 small pot (125 g) natural yogurt

-- 1 sprig fresh mint, washed and chopped
+- 1 sprig fresh mint, washed and snipped

 - Black pepper, to taste